aphamm/virtual-env/README.md

 # 🤖 MuJoCo Robot Arm Simulation with RL

 ## 🎯 Goal
-Create a MuJoCo simulation where a **LeRobot SO-101 Arm** grabs a **red box** and drops it into a **blue box**, then train a neural network controller using reinforcement learning.
+Create a MuJoCo simulation where a **LeRobot SO-101 Arm** grabs a **red cube** and drops it into a **blue box**, then train a neural network controller using reinforcement learning.

 ## 📋 Project Phases

 ### Phase 1: 🧪 Manual Control & Feasibility Testing
-- [ ] Create MuJoCo scene with SO-101 arm, red ball, and blue box
+- [ ] Create MuJoCo scene with SO-101 arm, red cube, and blue box
 - [ ] Ensure proper physics (collision detection, no interpenetration)
 - [ ] Build manual control interface
-- [ ] Test if task is achievable manually (grab ball → drop in box)
+- [ ] Test if task is achievable manually (grab cube → drop in box)

 ### Phase 2: 🧠 Basic Neural Network Controller
 - [ ] Design input/output interface to MuJoCo simulator